 Faculty and Staff

-Ms. Burton is Visiting Assistant in Research in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
-She is a PhD candidate in the Department of Community and Family Health in the College of Public Health.
-She has served in a range of positions from practitioner to Clinical Director and Executive Director for both private non-profit and public sector entities.
+Dr. Burton is a research assistant professor in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
+She earned her PhD from the Department of Community and Family Health in the College of Public Health.
+She has served in a range of positions from practitioner to clinical director and executive director for both private non-profit and public sector entities.
 She has provided specialized curricula to drug abuse and mental health practitioners and administrators on multiple occasions at four state-level schools of addiction studies.
-Ms. Burton has participated in the implementation of evidence-based practices for adolescents through federal level grant-funded mechanisms.
+Dr. Burton has participated in the implementation of evidence-based practices for adolescents through federal level grant-funded mechanisms.

 Project Director: Ercilia Calcano, MPH

 Ercilia Calcano brings 20 years of public health experience in program planning and development, community engagement, budgeting, program management and evaluation, research administration, and teaching.
 Her previous leadership roles brought about policy and system changes.
 She has worked with local coalitions to implement teen substance abuse best practices in communities and schools and has served in state and national workgroups to tackle public health priorities.
 She has conducted international public health programs, is bilingual, and is experienced in recruitment and implementation of programs for diverse populations.
 She has provided students with service-learning opportunities focused on the needs of underserved populations and root causes of health disparities.

 For additional information please contact Dr. Donna Burton or Mrs. Ercilia Calcano:

 Project Director, Ercilia Calcano, at 813-974-8378 or email@example.com